-Panchang -Panchang is a Sanskrit Word consists of two words “panch” means five and “ang” means parts, these 5 parts are as follows: Tithi, Vaar, Nakshatra, Yog and Karana.
+Panchanga or Panchang is a Sanskrit Word consists of two words “panch” means five and “ang” means parts, these 5 parts are as follows: Tithi, Vaar, Nakshatra, Yog, and Karana.
 The basic purpose of Hindu Panchang is to check various Hindu festivals.
-In Assam, Bengal, Odisha the Panchangam is referred to as Panjika.
+In Assam, Bengal, Odisha people refer the Panchangam to as Panjika.

-It may state tabulations of positions of Sun, Moon, and other planets for everyday of the year on a fixed place (longitude, latitude) and time of day (24-hour format IST).
+It may state tabulations of positions of Sun, Moon, and other planets for every day of the year on a fixed place (longitude, latitude) and time of day (24-hour format IST).
 The users calculate the remaining data using their relative difference from this fixed place and time.

 There are several Panchang that contain information for more than one year.
-There is one Vishva vijaya Panchang that covers 100 years.
-It usually indicates the bad periods to be avoided, like Rahu kalam, Durmuhurtham, and Varjyam.
-For knowing completely as to how the information given in Panchang is to be used one needs to know Astrology.
+There is one Vishva Vijaya Panchang that covers 100 years.
+It usually indicates the bad periods to bypass, like Rahu kalam, Durmuhurtham, and Varjyam.
+As a matter of fact, one requires to have the wisdom of Astrology for casting a Panchang.

-Rahu Kalam or the period of Rahu is a certain period of time every day that is considered infelicitous for any new venture according to Vedic astrology.
-The segments are calculated by taking the total time between sunrise and sunset, at a given place, and then dividing this time duration by 8.
-Astronomically in the Hindu Panchang the ever varying planetary configurations mean that the auspicious hours during each day will not always fall at the same moment of time.
+The calculation of the segments takes place by taking the total time between sunrise and sunset, at a given place, and then dividing this time duration by 8.
+However, Astronomically in the Hindu Panchang, the ever-varying planetary configurations mean that the auspicious hours during each day will not always fall at the same moment of time.

 It occurs every day based on the nakshatra.
-It is calculated based on small portion of degrees of every star (nakshatra).
+The calculation on the basis of a small portion of degrees of every star (nakshatra).

 There are theories related to Panchang named as Surya Siddhanta and Grahalaghava formed the basis for the myriad calendars in the past in different regions of India.

-Hence, the Government of India with experts in the field drawn from various parts of the country who were involved with preparation of Panchang in local languages to draw up a reliable Panchang in which the mathematical calculations provides the positions of the planets and the constellations.
+Hence, the Government of India appoints a committee of experts in the field who draw roots from various parts of the country along with their involvement in the preparation of Panchang in local languages.
+They serve the motive to cast a reliable Panchang in which the mathematical calculations provide the positions of the planets and the constellations.